 When former high school sweethearts, Tony and Sara, realized that the timing was right, they started planning for their future and began their home search.
 They considered their budget and long-term plans and decided that buying their first home together would be the next monumental chapter in their lives together.
 For six months, they searched for a new home in the Inland Empire and surrounding area.
 However, they weren’t finding what they had long pictured as their dream home.
 That is, until they visited New Haven in Ontario Ranch.
 Little did they know after their first serendipitous visit that this community would not only someday become home, but it would also be the location of a dreamy proposal.

-It was after exploring the new homes at New Haven that they realized they could afford a single-family home, which was a big deal considering the other homes in the area within their price point were small condos.
+It was after exploring the new Inland Empire homes at New Haven that they realized they could afford a single-family home, which was a big deal considering the other homes in the area within their price point were small condos.
 They fell in love with the idea of having more space and couldn’t wait to have guests over to entertain.
-They were attracted to the energy at the community, including the amenity-filled parks with expansive green lawns for picnicking and playing and resort-style pools where they imagined relaxing with their son.
+They were attracted to the energy of the Ontario Ranch community, including the amenity-filled parks with expansive green lawns for picnicking and playing and resort-style pools where they imagined relaxing with their son.

 “Ontario Ranch has a very millennial feel, which is perfect for us,” Tony explains.
 “We see other young couples and families who are in the same life stage as we are strolling through the neighborhood and interacting on Brookfield’s Facebook and Instagram pages.”
 He and Sara quickly envisioned the clubhouse as a hub for community events and a place to meet their future neighbors.